fquevedo/API_tracking_correos_chile/README.md

 #API Tracking Correos de Chile

-Api for Correos de Chile, get shipment information using tracking number.
+Its an Api REST for Correos de Chile, get the shipment information of a tracking number.

 ## Getting Started